Skip to main content

 • methods — request methods the middleware activates on.
 Other methods short-circuit.

-• fingerprintResolver(RequestContext): string — override fingerprint hashing.
-Default uses sorted SHA-1 over route + method + identity + json + body + query.
+• fingerprintResolver(RequestContext): string — override fingerprint hashing. (v1.1.0) Default is SHA-1 over a deep canonical JSON (Canonicalizer::json, recursive key sort) of route + method + identity + json + body + query — key order in the request payload no longer changes the fingerprint.

 Behavior matrix